Trump: PR Leaders ‘Want Everything To Be Done For Them’

-President Donald Trump criticized Puerto Rican officials Sunday morning, claiming there is "poor leadership ability" among them and that they "want everything to be done for them" after Hurricane Maria devastated the island.
+President Donald Trump criticized Puerto Rico Sunday morning on Twitter, claiming there is "poor leadership ability" among officials and that they "want everything to be done for them" after Hurricane Maria devastated the island.

 The series of tweets against Puerto Rican officials began when Trump said Mayor of San Juan Carmen Yulín Cruz has been "nasty" to him after after allegedly being asked to act that way by Democrats.